Skip to main content

 app: nginx

-2. Install the release into an existing cluster and confirm that the service was port-forwarded successfully by clicking Open App on the admin console dashboard.
+2. Install the release into an existing cluster and confirm that the service was port-forwarded successfully by clicking Open App on the Admin Console dashboard.
 For more information, see Online Installation in Existing Clusters.

 note